Complexity of the Ackermann fragment with one leading existential quantifier: Proof of the upper bound

-Keeping in mind the fact that $c$ requires only polynomially many bits to store, it is clear that \textbf{AckermannSat}$(\varphi)$ uses only polynomial amount of space.
+Keeping in mind the fact that one can represent $2^{|\tau|}2^{|\psi|^2} + 1$ using only polynomially many bits, it is clear that \textbf{AckermannSat} uses only polynomial amount of space.
 The following two lemmas establish its correctness.